promod/promod4/readme.txt

 A: Easiest way to contact us is via mail or join #codpromod @ QuakeNet.

 Q: How do I get the training-dummy to work?
-A: First put up a local home-hosted server without PB (start game, launch Promod 2.12 from the mods-menu and load a map with the console or menu).
+A: First put up a local home-hosted server without PB (set sv_punkbuster to "0" in your config, start game, launch Promod from the mods-menu and load a map with the console or menu).
 The default button for spawning a bot is the "N" button (bind X "+actionslot 1").

 PROMOD MODES

 The promod_mode dvar follows a specific syntax.
 However the game accepts the bits between underscores ( _ ) in any order.

-match: standard match mode, conflicts with knockout mode.
+match: standard match mode, may not be used with knockout mode.
 Round limit = mr#*2
-knockout: knockout match mode, conflicts with standard match mode.
+knockout: knockout match mode, may not be used with standard match mode.
 Score limit = mr#+1 mr#: maxrounds - see above for use.
 Default is 10.
 Works only in Search & Destroy and Sabotage.
-lan: lan mode - g_antilag 0, PunkBuster messages turned off.
-Conflicts with pb mode.
+lan: lan mode - g_antilag 0, PunkBuster messages turned off, may not be used with pb mode.
 hc: hardcore mode (disables some HUD elements and reduces health level to 30).
 knife: knife round - adds a knife round and an extra ready-up mode to Search & Destroy matches.
 1v1/2v2: used for 1v1 and 2v2 matches, disables Demolitions and Sniper classes.
-pb: disables PunkBuster warnings for online modes.
-Conflicts with lan mode.
+pb: disables PunkBuster warnings for online modes, may not be used with lan mode.
+#:#: will set match score in S&D using A:D format - useful in case of a restart, may not be used with knife mode.

 For example "promod_mode match_mr10_knife_pb" will enable knife round and disable PunkBuster warnings in standard maxrounds 10 mode.

-There are also some other modes:
+There are also some other modes, these can not be combined with the tags above.

-comp_public
-comp_public_hc
-custom_public
-strat
+comp_public - the default mode for competitive public comp_public_hc - competitive public in hardcore mode custom_public - custom public mode reading settings from z_custom_ruleset.iwd strat - strategy mode for practicing

 SCOREBOT